 I work with non-prolific bees and in most years the above is usually achievable without feeding.
 I suspect that more nucs can be taken from "A" if it had a prolific queen and was on a double brood box, but in a poor season feeding may be required.
 In this case you could either shorten the time between taking off nucs, or take off three nucs instead of two.
 Instead of placing them at the side of the original position of "A", place them radially, as in the Cloake method (sometimes erroneously called the Vince Cook method).

 This method is very flexible and can easily be modified to suit varying conditions, effectively you can make it up as you go along - I do!
 Please remember that I have given you what should happen.
 If you stick rigidly to it you may have the odd failure, so tweak things in response to the bees and the weather.

 I must now come clean and tell you that I often cheat a bit, but I have given you a few hints!
 If I have given you the impression that everything comes from the one original colony "A" it doesn't always!
-Why should it?
 I treat my beekeeping as a whole enterprise, so I use other colonies if I have the opportunity.
-An example is that if another colony or two can afford to lose a frame of sealed brood or food, as they often can, I will make up a nuc with them and put them in the position of an existing nuc that can afford to lose flying bees, e.g. "B1" and/or "B2".
-This method is really about making a much higher level of colony increase than is usually taught and not necessarily from one colony.
+An example is if another colony or two can afford to lose a frame of sealed brood or food, as they often can, I will make up a nuc with them and put them in the position of an existing nuc that can afford to lose flying bees, e.g. "B1" and/or "B2".

 I hope I have shown that it is so easy to increase the number of colonies and there is no need to buy bees.
-I think it will benefit local BKAs who might otherwise buy bees from commercial sources to supply beginners with.
+I think it will benefit local BKAs who might otherwise buy bees from commercial sources to supply beginners.

-The cost is very low, being just the cost of frames and foundation and it is a brilliant teaching opportunity for your members.
-You can demonstrate lots of things including making increase, uniting, moving colonies to take/lose flying bees, adding/removing brood, introducing queens/queen cells, protecting queen cells and rearing queens.
+The cost is very small and it is a brilliant teaching opportunity for your members.
+You can demonstrate a number of things including making increase, uniting, moving colonies to take/lose flying bees, adding/removing brood and rearing queens.
 You will have noticed that all of this has been done in the same apiary without the need to shake in extra bees, plug up entrances with grass or place vegetation in front of hives.